Creative Writing Minor

 Why Study Creative Writing?

 Express yourself with a Creative Writing minor at Elizabethtown College!
-The minor gives students the opportunity to take classes in playwriting, screenwriting, poetry, and prose.
+The minor gives students the opportunity to take classes in poetry and prose.
 Study the art of the short story, or the emerging field of creative non-fiction.
-Many students choose to combine an English major and Creative Writing minor, but the program is designed to be flexible so that it can be paired with any major.
+The program is designed to be flexible so that it can be paired with any major.

 What types of writing will I study in the Creative Writing program?